Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations: Experimental Results

 \paragraph{Training protocol and baselines.} We trained our method using gradient descent optimization and used the Adam optimizer~\cite{adam}.
 We performed grid-search to select optimal hyperparameters for our method.
 We show the selected hyperparameters in Appendix~\ref{app:hyperparameters}.
 For WN18RR-QA, we report the results from~\cite{line} for all methods, except for ConE, for which we reproduce the results.
 For NELL and FB237, we report the results from~\cite{cone}.
-For the recent method AConE~\cite{acone}, we could not find an available implementation, therefore we did not compare against this method.
-An important aspect to highlight is the initial choice of answer embeddings.
+For the recent method AConE~\cite{acone}, we could not find an available implementation, therefore we do not compare against this method directly but provide a specific discussion for this method.
+We also include NMP-QEM~\cite{long-etal-2022-neural}, a neural method, with which we do not compare directly but use it as a reference.
+Regarding our method, an important aspect to highlight is the initial choice of answer embeddings.
 While we could in principle associate an answer node with is own embedding, we also experimented fixing the answer embedding to be the same as the center of the query embedding of the same entity.
-For our main experiments, we report the aggregated results from seven runs with different random seeds, which we show in Appendix~\ref{app:stats}.
+For our main experiments, we report the aggregated results from eight runs with different random seeds, which we show in Appendix~\ref{app:stats}.
 Finally, every experiment took around 20 hours on average and, throughout all experiments, we used the following GPUs: NVIDIA GeForce GTX 1080 Ti, Quadro P6000, Tesla P100 and Tesla V100.

 \paragraph{Evaluation protocol.} For every query $q$ in the testing set, we select every answer $v \in \llbracket q \rrbracket_{\mbox{ test}} \backslash \llbracket q \rrbracket_{\mbox{ valid}}$ and we rank it against all entities $\mathcal{V} \backslash \llbracket q \rrbracket_{\mbox{ test}}$.
 Given the obtained rank $rank(v)$, we report Mean Reciprocal Rank (MRR) as follows: